Tired of Subway Tile? Here's a Fresh Alternative

 This client used one row of Pearl Liners every second row of subway tiles.

-And some of you spotted this concept photo and replicated it in your own kitchens - This shows our Pearl Liner mixed with 4.25 x 4.25" Field Tile.
+And some of you spotted this concept photo below and replicated it in your own kitchens - This shows our Pearl Liner in Glossy White mixed with a square field tile.

-Shown Above: 4.25 x 4.25" Field Tile in Chameleon with Pearl Liner trim in Glossy White
+Shown Above: Pearl Liner trim in Glossy White